What Higher Education Institutions Need to Know to Comply With the FTC’s Safeguards Rule

-- It expands the definition of financial institutions to include entities that conduct activities that are incidental to financial services.
+- It expands the definition of financial institutions to include entities that conduct incidental activities to financial services.

 Exceptions to the Revised Rule

 The final Rule contains exceptions for those organizations that maintain customer information on fewer than 5,000 consumers.
-The exceptions reduce some of the requirements, however, this should not prevent your dealership from implementing a robust cybersecurity program that not only protects your customers, but also your brand, reputation, and revenue.
+The exceptions reduce some of the requirements.
+However, this should not prevent your institution from implementing a robust cybersecurity program that protects your customers and your brand, reputation, and revenue.

 How SCA Makes It Easier to Comply with the FTC’s Safeguards Rule